jamespepplinkhouse/parse-kata/README.md

 - Parse the file (TSV, JSON)
 - Extract the title of each work
-- Sort A-Z
-- Write to a text file, with one title per line
+- Write to a text file, with one title per line (any order)

 ### Notes & ideas